“Restless Legs Syndrome (RLS) is a neurological disorder

 How common is RLS?

-In Restless Legs Syndrome Fact Sheet: What Is Restless Legs Syndrome? the NINDS explain:
+In Restless Legs Syndrome: What Is Restless Legs Syndrome? the NINDS explain:

-“It is estimated that up to 7-10 percent of the U.S. population may have RLS.
-RLS occurs in both men and women, although women are more likely to have it than men.
-It may begin at any age.
-Many individuals who are severely affected are middle-aged or older, and the symptoms typically become more frequent and last longer with age”.6
+“It is estimated that up to seven to 10 percent of the U.S. population may have RLS, which can begin at any age.
+It occurs in both males and females, although females are more likely to have it.
+Many individuals who are severely affected are middle-aged or older, and the symptoms typically become more frequent and last longer with age”.5

 Menopause and RLS